 Looking for our full gear list?
 Find the tools we actually use on our Super Ultra Mega Shopping List.

-We avoid feeding layer feed to growing birds or roosters.
-Instead, we feed grower or all-flock and offer calcium free-choice so only laying hens use it.
+We don’t feed layer feed to growing birds or roosters.
+We feed grower or all-flock and offer calcium free-choice so only laying hens use it.

 The “Goldilocks” Logic (Heat)

 Chicks must stay dry.
-We elevate waterers on trays to prevent wet bedding and refresh water daily.
+We elevate waterers on small trays or platforms to reduce wet bedding and refresh water daily.
+A wet brooder is a sick brooder.

-Bedding: Pine shavings only (never cedar).
-Avoid slick surfaces and dusty materials.
+Bedding: Pine shavings only – never cedar.
+Cedar contains aromatic oils that damage the respiratory tract.
+Avoid slick surfaces in the first week and dusty materials at any age.
 Wet bedding leads to illness – fix it immediately.

-Pasty Butt: Check daily for the first week.
-Gently clean with warm water, dry completely, return to heat.
-Often caused by stress, dehydration, or temperature swings.
+Pasty Butt: Check vents daily for the first week.
+Gently clean with warm water, dry completely, and return to heat.
+It is often caused by stress, dehydration, or temperature swings and usually resolves once conditions stabilize.

 Space Requirements:

-Guinea keets are prone to piling, especially if they are chilled, startled, or overcrowded, so even heat coverage and adequate space are critical during the first couple of weeks.
+Guinea keets are prone to piling – especially when chilled, startled, or overcrowded.
+Even heat coverage and adequate space are critical during the first two weeks.

 The “Big Kid Table” Logic (Protein)

-Provide multiple feeders early.
-Smaller birds can get pushed away and fail even when feed is available.
+Provide multiple feeders from day one.
+Smaller birds get pushed away from single feeders and can fail to thrive even when feed is available.
 We watch weight gain closely during the first few weeks.

 Waterfowl brooding differs from chickens mainly in water management and nutrition.
 Keeping babies dry and preventing overly rapid growth is just as important as heat.